Fancy a walk with a difference? Make a beeline for Yorkshire’s reservoirs for a water-side ramble that shows God’s Own Country at its best.

 Thruscross Reservoir Circular

 There’s so much to see on the 4.5-mile Thruscross Reservoir Circular.
 You’ll start your adventures at The Stone House Inn, before you head past the Hanging Moor and the disused quarry on your way to the edge of the water.
 The views across the valley are impressive here, but so is the history.
-Look out for the remains of a flooded village, which was submerged underwater so the reservoir could be built – at low tide, you may just see a couple of the buildings peeking out.
+Look out for the remains of a flooded village, which was submerged underwater so the reservoir could be built – you may just see a couple of the buildings peeking out.

 The Thruscross Reservoir Circular starts at The Stone House Inn, Thurcross, Harrogate, North Yorkshire, HG3 4AH.